New Hampshire Blueberry Picking

 NH Blueberry Farms – You Pick – Berry Picking Tips

 It is fairly obvious how the blueberry received its name, but just for the record, it’s due to the blue coloring of the fruit.
-Blueberries were first appreciated by the Native Americans, who would dry them for much needed nutrition in the long, hard winter months.
-They were also used to heal various maladies such as morning sickness, headaches and coughs.
-The first time these precious little berries were commercially harvested was during the Civil War, when they were canned and sent to Union soldiers.
+Blueberries were first appreciated by the Native Americans, who would dry them for much-needed nutrition in the long, hard winter months.
+They were also used to heal various maladies such as morning sickness, headaches, and coughs.
+The first time these precious little berries were commercially harvested was during the Civil War when they were canned and sent to Union soldiers.
 Find NH Blueberry Farm by following the links below.
-Please share your NH Blueberry comments and reviews.
+Share your NH Blueberry comments and reviews.
 Thank you for helping to support New Hampshire products and farms.
-To feature your business, contact us.
+To feature your NH business, contact us.

-Wild blueberries are smaller than their cultivated counterparts, and have a more intense, tangy-sweet flavor.
-The wild crops have the advantage of a broad range of variations which provide their distinctive flavor.
-Wild blueberries are often referred to as lowbush blueberries, while the cultivated berries are referred to as highbush blueberries.
+Wild blueberries are smaller than their cultivated counterparts and have a more intense, tangy-sweet flavor.
+The wild crops have the advantage of a broad range of variations that provide their distinctive flavor.
+Wild blueberries are often referred to as lowbush blueberries, while cultivated berries are referred to as highbush blueberries.
 Cultivated blueberries are mostly hybrids, thus allowing more successful growth in other parts of both the United States and the rest of the world.

 Products | NH Town Guides